 I carried that vision of the boring ride with me for 38 years.
 Right up until this past October.
 But I decided to give it another chance.
 This time, I discovered a place that was still flat, but indescribably wide open, quiet and beautiful.
 I was at once shocked and grateful.
 If the “been there, done that” mentality of a bucket list had been in control, I never would have returned.
 But here I was, discovering a remarkably unheralded state park and a gorgeous desert hike to boot.

-There are a couple of other spots I’d like to visit in 2017.
+There are a couple of other spots I’d like to revisit some day.
 But I won’t put ‘em on a formal list.
 That would spoil all the fun.